Disclaimer: I do not own any of the Sonic characters mentioned

 "From the time that I stepped foot on this campus I had NO idea I would be standing right here today.
 To be perfectly honest with you all, it came as a shock to me when I was announced valedictorian of my graduating class.
 I mean, sure, I worked hard in school and always wanted to do my best and even do better than my best, but I never considered reaching this point in the process.
 However, that's not to say that I don't feel incredibly honored and proud of what I accomplished."

-At this point Amy's English teacher had eyes that were visibly larger underneath his glasses.
-He knew very well that this was not the speech Amy had prepared.
+At this point Amy's English teacher had eyes that were grown larger underneath his glasses.
+He had intended to give Amy the encouragement she needed to continue but he didn't know she would react in this way.
+He knew very well that this was not the speech Amy had prepared to say.

-"I know there are many other students right in front of me who are smart enough to be up here in my spot but they probably just didn't try.
-That goes to show the significance of effort because at the end of the day, I'm actually really similar to my graduating class.
+"I know there are many other students right in front of me who are smart enough to be up here in my spot but may have let opportunities pass them by.
+But I wouldn't worry about that, because we all do it.
+I've done it plenty of times.
+I'm actually really similar to my graduating class.

 Amy's voice shook as she spoke and she knew she would cry.
 She blinked several times to stop herself but to no avail.